-The Home button is located on the side of the Amazfit Verge, along with a tiny microphone for calls.
+The Home button is on the side of the Amazfit Verge, along with a tiny microphone for calls.
 The button has a shallow look and does not feel really elegant.
 However, it is fairly substantial.
-Additionally, there’s a modest loudspeaker that can be used to listen to music or take calls when you’re on the go.
+Additionally, a modest loudspeaker can be used to listen to music or take calls when you’re on the go.

-Amazfit has also ensured protection from dust and splashes of water using an IP68 rating, so you don’t need to take off the watch at the shower or while outside in the rain.
+Amazfit has also ensured protection from dust and water splashes using an IP68 rating, so you don’t need to take off the watch at the shower or while outside in the rain.
 However, the watch will get no notice of protection against swimming.
 Therefore, it is advised to avoid swimming with it.

-The Amazfit Verge uses an AMOLED screen on the front, shielded by Gorilla Glass 3, making the smartwatch suitable for much more some rugged use.
+The Amazfit Verge uses an AMOLED screen on the front, shielded by Gorilla Glass 3, making the smartwatch suitable for much more rugged use.
 Despite the anti-fingerprint coating, the screen can be viewed quite easily, especially because you have to cover the display with your hands to unlock it.
 The screen also houses an ambient light sensor used to adjust the backlight of this AMOLED display mechanically.

 Silicone watch bands

 The straps are removable, but the angled design of the tiny lugs may restrict you from picking just any third-party ring.
-This is similar to Amazfit Stratos and Amazfit Bip, which permit easy replacement of the factory-made straps.
+This is similar to Amazfit Stratos and Amazfit Bip, which permit easy replacement of factory-made straps.
 Further, even Amazfit itself doesn’t sell replacement bands, so this may be a little troubling for specific users.

 Amazfit Verge Screen

-Due to AMOLED technologies, the screen is quite bright and has an outstanding color reproduction, including deep blacks.
+Due to AMOLED technologies, the screen is quite bright and has outstanding color reproduction, including deep blacks.
 The vibrant and vibrant colors of the UI icons and other components complement this great display, and I adored how beguiling the official watch faces look on this screen.
 Based on the watch face, an individual can also activate the always-on display, which shows the time and a few other basic info at a lower brightness.
 This can help save the battery once you only want to check the time and reduce unnecessary wakes.

 Amazfit Verge is excellent for the quality of this screen, which includes colors to put expensive smartphones with LCDs in the back seat.